Postgraduate Course: Principles and Practice of Remote Sensing (PGGE11233)

-This course will consist of 10 four hour combined lecture/tutorial/practical sessions.
-We will attempt to make us of online-based teaching (e.g. based on content on http://www.nln.geos.ed.ac.uk/).
-Each 1 hour lecture session will be followed by a 1 1/2 hour lecturer and demonstrator led tutorial and followed by 1 1/2 hour student led practical.
+This course will consist of 10 four-hours combined lecture/tutorial/practical sessions.
+The typical format will be 1 hour lecture session followed by a 1 1/2 hour lecturer and demonstrator led tutorial and followed by 1 1/2 hour student led practical; however this is not a strict structure and it will vary.
 The theory and information provided in the lectures will be reinforced by the tutorials and applied by the students in the practicals.
-The practicals will form components of the 1st assignment with formative feedback provided to students.
+There will be mocked assessment during some practicals that students can use as formative feedback.
 The feedback can then be used to improve the components and these contribute to the final assessed assignment.

 Entry Requirements (not applicable to Visiting Students)

 |Academic year 2020/21, Available to all students (SV1)

 |Learning and Teaching activities (Further Info)